AMSYNC/Codecademy/readme.md

-# CodeAcademy Python Scripts
+# Codecademy Python Scripts

 ## Purpose
-This repo is just a collection of some CodeAcademy exercises of simple Python scripts...
+This repo is just a collection of some Codecademy exercises of simple Python scripts...